unnmd/swift-book/TSPL.docc/ReferenceManual/Attributes.md

   The performance of linking and launch are slower because of the larger symbol table slowing dyld down.
 -->

+### preconcurrency

+Apply this attribute to a declaration, to suppress strict concurrency checking.
+You can apply this attribute
+to the following kinds of declarations:

+- Imports
+- Structures, classes, and actors
+- Enumerations and enumeration cases
+- Protocols
+- Variables and constants
+- Subscripts
+- Initializers
+- Functions

+On an import declaration,
+this attribute reduces the strictness of concurrency checking for code that uses types from the imported module.
+Specifically,
+types from the imported module that aren't explicitly marked as nonsendable can be used in a context that requires sendable types.

+On other declarations,
+this attribute reduces the strictness of concurrency checking for code that uses the symbol being declared.
+When you use this symbol in a scope that has minimal concurrency checking, concurrency-related constraints specified by that symbol, such as `Sendable` requirements or global actors, aren't checked.

+You can use this attribute as follows, to aid in migrating code to strict concurrency checking:

+1. Enable strict checking.
+1. Annotate imports with the `preconcurrency` attribute for modules that haven't enabled strict checking.
+1. After migrating a module to strict checking, remove the `preconcurrency` attribute.
+   The compiler warns you about
+   any places where the `preconcurrency` attribute on an import no longer has an effect and should be removed.

+For other declarations,
+add the `preconcurrency` attribute when you add concurrency-related constraints to the declaration, if you still have clients that haven't migrated to strict checking.
+Remove the `preconcurrency` attribute after all your clients have migrated.

+Declarations from Objective-C are always imported as if they were marked with the `preconcurrency` attribute.

 ### propertyWrapper